Policy Agenda: The Agenda for America's Women Entrepreneurs

 - Fix the so-called "family glitch,” which refers to families that are ineligible for ACA because a family member has employer-sponsored insurance, but the premium is unaffordable.
 This would ensure more children and adults have access to affordable coverage.

 - Ensure access to reproductive healthcare and birth control.
-Our polling shows that women small business owners support policies that ensure and expand access to birth control (69%), which is critical to many as they start and grow their businesses.
+Our polling shows that women small business owners strongly support policies that ensure and expand access to birth control, which is critical to many as they start and grow their businesses.

 - Oppose efforts to implement association health plans (AHPs), which would encourage younger, healthier groups to purchase inadequate coverage, thus increasing costs for women-owned businesses that already struggle to offer health coverage.
 Additionally, AHPs may not cover preexisting conditions, putting women entrepreneurs and their employees at even greater risk.

-Retirement, paid family and medical leave and additional benefits
+Support paid family and medical leave, retirement, and additional benefits

 For women small business owners to succeed, they must be equipped with the right tools to do so, including access to benefits that provide affordable childcare and support during times of sickness, family planning and retirement.
 This is critical as two-thirds of women are the breadwinners or co-breadwinners of their families, but historically have had significantly less in retirement savings due to the wealth gap.
 Implementing federal benefit programs would also ensure women small businesses are on a level playing field with larger, male-owned companies.